How to Use Social Media to Boost Your Personal Brand

 Choose Your Networks

-If you’re in a tech related field, you might find that your community prefers Twitter or Reddit instead.
 Don’t stress about this.
 Simply pick the two social networks where you get the most traction.
-These two social networks are ones to update daily.
+These two social networks are ones you’ll update daily.

 Keep Your Social Media Profiles Consistent